Architecture of Africa: Dhar Walata/Oualata

 At Dhar Walata, in the courtyard of nearby houses, enclosed, erected turriform gardens have been found, the earliest of which dates between 1894 cal BCE and 1435 cal BCE.
 Hoes and fish hooks made of bone were also found.
 Stone slabs may have been used as a ballast in order to avert the entry of animals into the village.
 Reservoirs and dams may have been used to manage water from nearby rivers (wadis).
 Millet, flour, and semolina may have been prepared to cook porridge.

 Dhar Néma

-In the late period of the Tichitt Tradition at Dhar Néma, tamed pearl millet was used to temper the tuyeres of a oval-shaped low shaft furnace; this furnace was one out of 16 iron furnaces located on elevated ground.
+In the late period of the Tichitt Tradition at Dhar Néma, tamed pearl millet was used to temper the tuyeres of an oval-shaped low shaft furnace; this furnace was one out of 16 iron furnaces located on elevated ground.
 Iron metallurgy may have developed before the second half of 1st millennium BCE, as indicated by pottery dated between 800 BCE and 200 BCE.